armonluck/reading-notes/class5.md

 > Note: Internet browsers (Google Chrome, Microsoft Edge, Mozilla Firefox, etc.) are also known as **user agents**.

 When we see how basic HTML is read in a web browser we can notice that the text does have design elements applied such as headings being larger and links being blue/underlined.
-This is because our internet browser's have very basic CSS styles built into them that applies what is written in HTML.
+This is because our internet browsers have very basic CSS styles built into them that apply what is written in HTML.

 ### CSS Syntax

-CSS is defined by rules which specifiy what styles should be applied to an elements or groups of elements written by your markup language.
+CSS is defined by rules which specify what styles should be applied to an element or groups of elements written by your markup language.

 > HTML is the markup language that most people are familiar with, however, there are others such as SVG or XML which can be styled by CSS.